ameg47/nicapodcast-CMS/README.md

 6- Start the site.

-In case there is an error within Local and asks you to switch domain to localhost, you´ll then have to change also the endpoints in the client.
+In case there is an error within Local and asks you to switch domain to localhost, you´ll then have to change also the domain name in the client.
+The variables BASIC_URL and DOMAIN at constants.js have to be updated.